SuttonJack/react-phone-number-input/README.md

 Receives properties:

 * `country: string?` — If `country` is specified then the phone number can only be input in "national" (not "international") format, and will be parsed as a phone number belonging to the `country`.
+Must be a supported [country code](#country-code).
 Example: `country="US"`.

 * `international: boolean?` — If `country` is specified and `international` property is `true` then the phone number can only be input in "international" format for that `country`.
 By default, the "country calling code" part (`+1` when `country` is `US`) is not included in the input field: that could be changed by passing `withCountryCallingCode` property (see below).
 So, if `country` is `US` and `international` property is not passed then the phone number can only be input in the "national" format for `US` (`(213) 373-4253`).
 But if `country` is `"US"` and `international` property is `true` then the phone number can only be input in the "international" format for `US` (`213 373 4253`) without the "country calling code" part (`+1`).
 This could be used for implementing phone number input components that show "country calling code" part before the input field and then the user can fill in the rest of their phone number digits in the input field.

 * `withCountryCallingCode: boolean?` — If `country` is specified and `international` property is `true` then the phone number can only be input in "international" format for that `country`.
 By default, the "country calling code" part (`+1` when `country` is `US`) is not included in the input field.
 To change that, pass `withCountryCallingCode` property, and it will include the "country calling code" part in the input field.
 See the demo for an example.

 * `defaultCountry: string?` — If `defaultCountry` is specified then the phone number can be input both in "international" format and "national" format.
 A phone number that's being input in "national" format will be parsed as a phone number belonging to the `defaultCountry`.
+Must be a supported [country code](#country-code).
 Example: `defaultCountry="US"`.

 * If neither `country` nor `defaultCountry` are specified then the phone number can only be input in "international" format.